electrode-io/electrode-gulp-helper/README.md

 gulpHelper.envPath.addToFront(path);
 ```

 Add `path` to the front of `process.env.PATH`.
-If it already exist, then it's moved to the front.
+If it already exists, then it is moved to the front.

 ### [envPath.addToEnd](#envpathaddtoend)